AmunsonAudio/CoLabsPlus/README.md

 Replace these:

 - `APPLEASC`: refers to apple dev team (Amunson Audio LLC)
-- `APPLEID`: replace with your own
+- `APPLEID`: replace with your own apple ID email of your account on App Store Connect

+**INSTSIGNID** is the SHA-1 hash of the Developer ID Installer certificate above.
+Do not replace this unless it changes.
+In which case you can look up how to get the SHA-1 hash from Keychain Access.

 At the end, DropDMG will open, just direct it to the `release` folder and it'll continue running the script.